The Art of Accessorizing Your Home

 • Don’t clump too many objects together.
 Simple is always better in the art of accessorizing.

-• Too many small objects will look cluttered and insignificant from across the room.
+• Small objects can look cluttered and insignificant from across a room.

 • Remember to group objects in odd numbers rather than even.

-• If you want symmetry, start by putting two items of equal visual weight on each end.
-Then add various pieces of different color and height for interest.
-Step back to see if both sides of the shelf are balanced.
-You will know if its unbalanced-- one side will seem visually heavier than the other.
+• For symmetry, start by putting two items of equal visual weight on each end.
+Add pieces that vary in color and height.
+Step back to see if both ends of the shelf balance.
+You will know if it's unbalanced-- one side will seem visually heavier than the other.

 Each item that you place in a room has a "visual weight.”
 Visual weight refers to how much an object APPEARS to weigh, not how much it actually weighs.